 When it comes to finding success as an entrepreneur, the details are paramount.
-While you may have strong instincts regarding running a successful business in a small town, none of that will be for anything if you aren’t careful in the decisions you make.
+While you may have strong instincts regarding running how to run a successful business in a small town, none of that will be for anything if you aren’t careful in the decisions you make.
 Everything from who you choose to lease commercial property from to the sorts of vendors you choose can make a big difference in your bottom line—as well as your company’s overall sustainability.

 One area that many business owners don’t always consider is the price they pay for utilities.
 While smart business owners take a look at all of their inflows and outflows each month, truly savvy entrepreneurs look beyond the material costs of running their business to include factors like heating, cooling, Internet, and other utilities.
 If you’re looking to save on your business’ electricity provider, here are five things you absolutely have to consider.